Scott Putesky, who earlier in his career was known underRead more...

 Originating in the late 1960s with the popular series Scooby-Doo, Where Are You!, the characters were created for Hanna-Barbera and focused on a group of young friends and their titular dog that travel across the country in their van, the Mystery Machine, encountering all manner of supernatural disturbances.
 The franchise was relaunched in 2002 in two formats; a live-action movie and a new animated series, What’s New, Scooby-Doo?
 It would be the latter that KISS would become involved with when they were approached to portray themselves in an episode entitled A Scooby-Doo Halloween.

-Making their way to the fictitious town of Banning Junction to visit one of their family, while also hoping to attend a KISS show at the Halloween masquerade ball, the group – Fred, Velma, Daphne and the cowardly duo of Shaggy and Scooby-Doo – arrive to discover that the local cornfields have been destroyed and that celebration marks the town’s centenary, much like in John Carpenter’s horror classic The Fog.
+Making their way to the fictitious town of Banning Junction to visit one of their family, while also hoping to attend a KISS show at the Halloween masquerade ball, the group – Fred, Velma, Daphne and the cowardly duo of Shaggy and Scooby-Doo – arrive to discover that the local cornfields have been destroyed and that a celebration is to be held to mark the town’s centenary, much like in John Carpenter’s horror classic The Fog.
 As they begin to investigate the recent disturbances they are attacked by robot scarecrows and as KISS take to the stage the ghost of Hank Banning, who had died in the town a hundred years earlier, returns to claim his vengeance.What’s New, Scooby-Doo? would not be the first time that KISS were recruited by Hanna-Barbera to play caricatures of themselves, with the company having produced Phantom of the Park in the late 1970s and fans of both KISS and Scooby-Doo were surprised when a decade after their appearance on the television show they joined forces once again for an animated feature film, Scooby-Doo and KISS: Rock and Roll Mystery.
 ‘We do very, very few cross-branding things and we’ve been around forty-one years and we’re very careful about who we associate with,’ bassist and co-singer Gene Simmons told IGN in 2015.
 ‘Scooby-Doo is iconic so for us it was a no-brainer.’

 Feature length vehicles for pop and rock stars has been a common marketing took since the 1960s when the Beatles starred in A Hard Day’s Night.
 Following the psychedelic animation Yellow Submarine a few years later, record labels and movie studios were working together to capitalise on the success of their artists by developing fantasy films that played on their public image.
 The Sex Pistols had The Great Rock ‘n’ Roll Swindle and The Who had Tommy, but Pink Floyd would take their concept into darker, nightmarish territories with an adaptation of The Wall, a surreal and haunting depiction of a rock star’s descent into madness.

-But the motion picture that would bare the closest resemblance to the Scooby-Doo/KISS movie was Interstella 5555: The 5tory of the 5ecret 5tar 5ystem, an anime feature based on the 2001 Daft Punk album Destiny, in which an evil music producer abducts a popular group from their home world and brings them to Earth, where they are brainwashed and marketed as the latest sensation.
+But the motion picture that would bare the closest resemblance to the Scooby-Doo movie was Interstella 5555: The 5tory of the 5ecret 5tar 5ystem, an anime feature based on the 2001 Daft Punk album Discovery, in which an evil music producer abducts a popular group from their home world and brings them to Earth, where they are brainwashed and marketed as the latest sensation.
 The combination of fantasy and science fiction to a soundtrack of well known songs by an established artist would provide the template for KISS‘ second movie spinoff and their first full-length animated adventure, Scooby-Doo! and KISS: Rock and Roll Mystery.

 ‘When Warner Bros. came to us and said, ‘How would you like to do a crazy, wacky thing?,’ immediately it was like, ‘Crazy, wacky?
-That’s our middle name. what is it?,’ recalled Simmons.
+That’s our middle name.
+What is it?,’ recalled Simmons.
 ‘This is a tour de force and for those of you that love comic books, you’ll see homages to Jim Steranko, obviously Kirby, there’s very intricate stuff in there.
 It’s a story that meanders left and right; when you think you got it all figured out the portals of space and time – and what could be and what if – opens up and you’re off into the deep Wonderland of it all.’

 With the history that both KISS and Scooby-Doo have on the big screen it is somewhat appropriate that their feature film would take place in an amusement park.
 Not only had this been the principal location of KISS Meets the Phantom of the Park but many of Scooby-Doo‘s mysteries had also taken place in similar environments.
 As such, over the years several theme parks have been developed based on the series, such as Scooby-Doo’s Haunted Mansion in San Antonio and the Scooby-Doo Spooky Coaster in Australia.